There’s a lot of soul-searching going on as to why so many people voted for Crobyn’s Labour instead of Mrs “Strong and Stable” May

-It wasn’t because May is boring in a superficial celebrity world.
+Neither was it because May is perceived boring in a superficial celebrity world.

 It’s because Corbyn offered to give people free money and they believed him.
 People like free money.